fl00r/consistent/README.md

               { node: 'server2.mydomain.cc', status: :dead }]
 ```

-*Note*,
+#### Note,
-that you can't change weight while update.
+you can't change weight while update.
 You can change only status.
 To change weight you should replace old nodes with new ones.

 ### Replacing all nodes with new ones